grillo/grillo-docs/docs/how-to/regional_eew.md

 Creating an EEW requires relatively dense network of real-time sensors, such as a Grillo Sensor, located strategically in areas of high seismic hazard.
 Such network is usually formed by tens to hundreds of sensors that transmit data to a servers in near real-time.

 Grillo has the capacity to facilitate EEW networks.
-Below we display and example workflow in Grillo Console.
+Below we display an example workflow in Grillo Console.

 ```mermaid
 flowchart TB